Abstraction of all shapes and sizes, of all colours and mediums take over Whitechapel Gallery’s exhibition space in the east-end.

 Finally I feel I must mention Josiah McElheny’s Interactive Abstract Body (2012) sculpture performance.
 Following a mapped out line on the floor, a performer paces through the gallery wearing a triangular mirrored shape which reflects everything and everyone it passes by.
 This work announces abstraction in performance on the second floor galleries of Whitechapel, and acts as a great addition to the other diverse, abstract works found in the exhibition.

-Be sure to visit Adventures of the Black Square; it is a worldwide, visual story of how abstraction began and developed into the contemporary – something you won’t want to miss.
+Adventures of the Black Square is a worldwide, visual story of how abstraction began and developed into the contemporary.